aws-actions/configure-aws-credentials/README.md

 Additionally, **`aws-region`** is always required.

-_Note: If you use GitHub Enterprise Server, you must use the you may need to adjust examples here to match your environment._
+_Note: If you use GitHub Enterprise Server, you may need to adjust examples here to match your environment._

 ## Additional Options